omarsaleh19/Fine-tune-BERT-for-sentiment-Analysis/README.md

 ---

 ## 🚀 Running the Project (Colab Workflow)
+1. Prepare the Project Directory
+   - Download the DataCoach directory:
+   - Open the link provided in the tf_model.h5_download file.
+   - Download the file.
+   - Place the downloaded file inside the sentiment_model directory.

-1. Upload the full project folder to your Google Drive.
+2. Upload the full project folder to your Google Drive.

-2. Open the notebook in Colab.
+3. Open the notebook in Colab.
 It is structured into sequential steps (1–9).

-3. For dataset access via Kaggle:
+4. For dataset access via Kaggle:
    - Download `kaggle.json` from [Kaggle API settings](https://www.kaggle.com/settings)
    - Place it in:
      ```